mrdarip/tasdks/backlog.md

 - Allow doing tasks while you're in a waiting task
     - As specified by task.allowParallelTasks and task.waitTime
 - Implement TTS on playActivatorScreen
+- Warn user when archiving a task that it has active activators if applicable

 ### Code